rayhannr/uncleroy/src/pages/blog/digital-wedding-invitation-features-that-need-to-improve.md

   <br class="hidden" />

-- <b>Excessive animation</b>
+- <strong>Excessive animation</strong>

   Animation can significantly enhance the user interface and isn't necessarily detrimental. [bijakmemilih.id](https://www.bijakmemilih.id/) and [Github](https://github.com/)'s landing and signup pages exemplify this well.

   In the context of the invitations I received, animation becomes bothersome for several reasons:

-  - <b>Overly used:</b> Everything is animated with instances of animations nested within others.
+  - <strong>Overly used:</strong> Everything is animated with instances of animations nested within others.
 For example, the parent element may animate from top to bottom while the child element simultaneously animates from left to right.
-  - <b>Slow transition:</b> I find animation durations of 500ms or greater to be sluggish and unpleasant, particularly when involving opacity transitions from very low to full.
+  - <strong>Slow transition:</strong> I find animation durations of 500ms or greater to be sluggish and unpleasant, particularly when involving opacity transitions from very low to full.
-  - <b>Large transition distance:</b> Large distances, regardless of animation speed, create a peculiar UI, in my opinion.
+  - <strong>Large transition distance:</strong> Large distances, regardless of animation speed, create a peculiar UI, in my opinion.
 For example, when an element is animated from bottom to top over a distance of 250px.

 These two issues motivated me to address them in my own wedding invitation template which you can find the details [here](/project/folklore-invitation).
 It showcases minimal animation, and the audio will commence only when the visitor clicks the play button located at the bottom right corner of the screen.